0121 702 1659 |

 • Durability

-Note: This guide is intended to provide general information about Anti Static Mats, their construction, features and operation.
+Note: This guide is intended to provide general information about antistatic mats, their construction, features, and operation.
 It is the responsibility of the user to ensure that mats and associated equipment are used correctly and safely.
 As such, First Mats Ltd cannot accept liability for harm caused to people or components when using the information in this guide.